MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/collateral-tutorials/app-center.md

 If you do not have a database installed, the installation process can also install an Apache Derby database.
 However, using the Derby database is not recommended for production scenarios.

 1. IBM Installation Manager guides you through the installation of Application Center with choices of database and application server.
-Fore more information

     > For more information, see the topic about installing MobileFirst Server, in the user documentation.

     Because iOS 7.1 supports only the https protocol, the Application Center server must be secured with SSL (at least with TLS v.1) if you plan to distribute apps for devices that run iOS 7.1 or later.
-Self-signed certificates are not recommended, but can be used for testing purpose, provided that self-signed CA certificates are distributed to devices.
+Self-signed certificates are not recommended, but can be used for testing purposes, provided that self-signed CA certificates are distributed to devices.

     > For more information, see the topic about configuring Secure Sockets Layer (SSL), in the user documentation.